 1. Create well-crafted scripts.

-The way that an SDR speaks plays an important role in building quality communication with a client.
+The way that an SDR speaks plays an important role in building quality communication with a client and finding that decision-maker.
 That’s why every SDR should work on voice and pronunciation before making those calls.

 To improve conversational skills, sales managers should work with their teams in these areas: role-playing, listening to self-recordings, and practicing improvisation.